-Setting Description Factory Default - 1 Input the IP address of the 2nd DNS server Specify the IP address of the 2nd DNS server used by your network.
+Setting Description Factory Default the 2nd DNS server Specify the IP address of the 2nd DNS server used by your network.
 The switch will use the secondary DNS server if the first DNS server fails to connect.
 None

 IPv6 Global Unicast Address Prefix (Prefix Length: 64 bits) Default Gateway